NEW MUSEUM SYSTEM DEVELOPE NEW SPATIAL SEQUENCE

 Start with an abstract operation, strip away useless things, aim at key landscape and environmental characteristics, and reshape the space relationship of the Grand Canal design.
 Return architecture to reality, and reality cannot be revealed through a simple montage, it can only be presented through a montage guided by a lens that records those measurements of the earth.
 Through the montage lens, we will create a new spatial and historical order by using the texture of the buildings around the canal, history, artificial landscape, natural landscape, time memory, and the film used as the connection lens.

 The museum building is like an urban camera that captures the scenes of the museum and the water through the reconstruction of the physical space of the building, and uses this landscape as part of the museum elements.

 Architecture and landscape construction are linked to real life, the latter being depicted in the background, creating a “slightly warm” landscape.
-I approach the Grand Canal project the same way.
 The newly involved architectural space is more like a picture frame depicting the architectural background, creating order on the two axes of the Grand Canal.
 An axis connects the people on both sides of the Grand Canal, and an oblique axis intervenes in people’s living space.
 Through the drawings we can see the texture relationship between the building and the sky and the ground and the Grand Canal and the water.